hellenshengfy/hellenshengfy.github.io/content/en/posts/2023-09-25-zoomimage.md

 {{<figure src="https://hellenshengfy.github.io/gis (22).png">}}

-(4) After extraction, you may need to adjust the color again (repeat step 4)
+(4) After extraction, you may need to adjust the color again (repeat the step 4)

 **Step 9.
 Add Legend, North arrow, Scale bar and Grid**